yuvalmGS/gigaspaces-wiki-jekyll/xap97net/polling-container-component.markdown

 {% endinittab %}

-The example above performs single take operations (see depanlinkbelowtengahlink#Receive Operation Handlerbelakanglink), using the provided template, which can be any .NET object (in this case a `Data` object with its processed flag set to `false`).
+The example above performs single take operations (see [below](#Receive Operation Handler)), using the provided template, which can be any .NET object (in this case a `Data` object with its processed flag set to `false`).
 If the take operation succeeds (a value is returned), the `SimpleListener.ProcessData` method is invoked.
 The operations are performed on the supplied space proxy.

 # Primary/Backup